OSITO326/dotfiles/os/linux/.config/polybar/README.md

 - **modules.ini**: modules that come by [default polybar](https://github.com/polybar/polybar/wiki).
 Path: ~/.config/polybar/forest/modules.ini
 - **user_modules.ini**: []().Path: ~/.config/polybar/forest/user_modules.ini

-example configure **modules.ini -> [module/network]**
+Example configure **modules.ini -> [module/network]**

 ```bash
 nvim ~/.config/polybar/forest/modules.ini
 ```
-example:
+Example:

 ```bash
 {module/network}
 interface = enp8s0
 ```
-change enp8s0 with your network interface, If you do not know what interface you have, use the following command:
+Change enp8s0 with your network interface, If you do not know what interface you have, use the following command:

 ```bash
 ifconfig
 ```

-for the modules you want to put in the polybar **[bar/main]** and **[bar/secondary]** read the code of both files and configure with the values of your computer.
+For the modules you want to put in the polybar **[bar/main]** and **[bar/secondary]** read the code of both files and configure with the values of your computer.
 Once you have decided which modules to use in both.
 - Check [this subsection](https://github.com/OSITO326/dotfiles/tree/main/os/linux/.config/polybar#addremove-modules)

 ## Create your own module